-However, as mentioned earlier, many people promoted to supervisor roles from within an organisation may know the work, but often do not have the necessary skills to lead and manage a team effectively, or to meet the requirements of their senior management.
+However, as mentioned earlier, many people promoted to supervisor roles from within an organisation may know the work, but may need to improve their skills to lead and manage a team effectively, or to meet the requirements of their senior management.

 Hurdle #4 – Promoting the wrong Candidate and hoping things will work out

 Occasionally, employers promote people to supervisory roles for the wrong reasons.
-Many corporates admit they assume that the person they’ve selected to a new supervisory role will rise to the challenge.
+Some organisations admit they assume that the person they’ve selected to a new supervisory role will rise to the challenge.